qbtl/website/README.md

 $ cd qbtl.github.io
 ```

-Then create a new branch, commit your changes to the new branch, and open a pull-request to merge with master
+Then create a new branch, commit your changes to the new branch, and open a pull-request to merge with master.
-You'll need someone to revise your code before it can actually be merged to the master branch
+You'll need someone to revise your code before it can actually be merged to the master branch.

 ## Releases

 [![tag](https://img.shields.io/github/v/tag/qbtl/qbtl.github.io.svg?sort=semver)](https://github.com/qbtl/qbtl.github.io/releases/)

 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-Releases are listed inside the [CHANGELOG](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CHANGELOG.md)
+Releases are listed inside the [CHANGELOG](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CHANGELOG.md).

 ## CONTRIBUTE

-Before contributing to the project, please read the [CONTRIBUTING](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CONTRIBUTING.md) file and the [CODE_OF_CONDUCT](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CODE_OF_CONDUCT.md) file
+Before contributing to the project, please read the [CONTRIBUTING](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CONTRIBUTING.md) file and the [CODE_OF_CONDUCT](https://www.github.com/qbtl/qbtl.github.io/blob/master/docs/CODE_OF_CONDUCT.md) file.

 ## LICENSE